 Horyuji Temple

-The Horyuji is the oldest wooden structure still in existence in the world.
-Founded in 594, this temple is a UNESCO World Heritage site and a living example of Buddhist architecture and spirituality.
+The Horyuji is the oldest wooden structure still existing in the world.
+Founded in 594, this temple is a UNESCO World Heritage Site and a living example of Buddhist architecture and spirituality.

 Kasuga Taisha

-The Kasuga Taisha is a Shinto shrine famous for its over 3,000 stone and bronze lanterns.
+The Kasuga Taisha is a Shinto shrine famous for its more than 3,000 stone and bronze lanterns.
 During the Setsubun Mantoro festival, held in February, all the lanterns are lit, creating a magical atmosphere.
 The shrine is surrounded by a sacred forest, which is also home to many deer.

 Festivals and cultural events

-Nara is the stage for various traditional festivals that reflect the vibrant culture and traditions of the city:
+Nara hosts various traditional festivals that reflect the vibrant culture and traditions of the city:

-- Omizutori Festival (beginning of March): Buddhist ceremony at Todaiji, where large torches are lit in a purification ritual.
+• Omizutori Festival (early March): Buddhist ceremony at Todaiji, where large torches are lit in a purification ritual.

-- Wakakusa Yamayaki (January 24): Ritual burning of Mount Wakakusa, a tradition that dates back to land disputes in the 18th century.
+• Wakakusa Yamayaki (January 24): Ritual burning of Mount Wakakusa, a tradition dating back to land disputes in the 18th century.

 Tips for visiting Nara